History and culture of substituted amphetamines: History of amphetamine and methamphetamine

 In 1997 and 1998, researchers at Texas A&M University claimed to have found amphetamine and methamphetamine in the foliage of two Acacia species native to Texas, A. berlandieri and A. rigidula.
 Previously, both of these compounds had been thought to be purely synthetic.
 These findings have never been duplicated and consequently the validity of the report has come into question.

 Substituted amphetamine use has historically been especially common among Major League Baseball players and is usually known by the slang term "greenies".
-In 2006, the MLB banned the use of amphetamine.
+In 2006, MLB banned the use of amphetamine.
 The ban is enforced through periodic drug-testing.
-However, the MLB has received some criticism because the punitive consequences for amphetamine use are dramatically less severe than for anabolic steroid use, with the first offense bringing only a warning and further testing.
+However, MLB has received some criticism because the punitive consequences for amphetamine use are dramatically less severe than for anabolic steroid use, with the first offense bringing only a warning and further testing.

 Methamphetamine was formerly in widespread use by truck drivers to combat symptoms of somnolence and to increase their concentration during driving, especially in the decades prior to the signing by former president Ronald Reagan of Executive Order 12564, which initiated mandatory random drug testing of all truck drivers and employees of other DOT-regulated industries.

 Up to a quarter of college students use Adderall to help them focus on their studies instead of its intended purpose of helping people with ADHD.
 This use sometimes continues after the student graduates college due to its addictive properties.

 In recent decades, amphetamines, especially Adderall, have been increasingly used by young white-collar workers who work long hours at demanding work.
 Many felt drug use was necessary to perform adequately.
-In the period following the Covid-19 pandemic prescription of ADHD medication increased by over 14%, leading to shortages of Adderall which reach their peak during October of 2022.
+In the period following the Covid-19 pandemic prescription of ADHD medication increased by over 14%, contributing to shortages of Adderall which reach their peak during October of 2022.
 Young adults and women make up a notable proportion of these new prescriptions.